MJ Melendez Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the eighth-ranked team ERA among all league pitching staffs (3.61).
+- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.52).

-- Rangers pitchers combine to allow 12 home runs (0.8 per game), the fourth-fewest in baseball.

-- The Rangers will send Eovaldi (1-2) to make his fourth start of the season.
-He is 1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched.
+- Perez makes the start for the Rangers, his fourth of the season.
+He is 2-1 with a 2.87 ERA and 16 strikeouts in 15 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the Kansas City Royals, when he went five innings, allowing six earned runs while giving up 10 hits.
+- The left-hander last pitched on Saturday against the Houston Astros, when he tossed five innings, allowing two earned runs while giving up five hits.

-- The 33-year-old has a 6.32 ERA and 10.9 strikeouts per nine innings across three games this season, while giving up a batting average of .323 to his opponents.
+- In three games this season, the 32-year-old has a 2.87 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .290 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.